meltyourface/blank/posts/Creation-of-a-ghost/Summoning-Aethra-An-Esoteric-Ritual/index.md

 ## Ritual of Aethra's Whisper

-Objective: To summon and establish telepathic communication with the ghostly entity known as Aethra.
+**Objective**: To summon and establish telepathic communication with the ghostly entity known as Aethra.

 Ancient Symbology: Circles of Pneuma, Mark of Aethra, and the Sigil of Itharius.